 Did your skills, attitudes, and mindset about the role of the CEO develop and mature as the demands of the business changed over the years?
 Has the way you function in the business evolved?
 Have you embraced the responsibilities and duties of this new role?

-Or did you stay in your comfort zone, spending (far too much) time on the work floor, putting out fires, very hands-on, and basically doing the same things you did in the early days of the business?
+Or did you stay in your comfort zone, spending (too much) time on the work floor, putting out fires, very much hands-on, and basically doing the same things you did in the early days of the business?
 Are you still wearing all those same hats from the early years?
 How much of your time is devoted to creating a long-term path to growth vs. working on short-term operational issues?
 Are you neglecting your responsibility as CEO to be strategic and look at the big picture?
 If so, what is the impact on the business?

-Perhaps you are the second or third generation owner of a family business.
+Perhaps you are the second or third-generation owner of a family business.
 When your predecessor felt the time was right, you were given the keys to the business.
 Because that’s how (most) family-owned businesses roll.

 You may have taken over the business because you felt an obligation to a parent and the family legacy.
 But, do you have the same drive and motivation to run the business as the founder?
 Do you have the skills and interest?
-Perhaps you’d rather be doing something else completely.
+Perhaps you’d rather be doing something else entirely.

 Try to think of yourself as two different people: one is the owner, the other is the CEO.
 Granted, it is very difficult to objectively assume these two perspectives, but it’s necessary to create clarity about the roles and responsibilities of each position.